Polygon (MATIC) Achieves Market Capitalization of $12.33 Billion

-Polygon (CURRENCY:MATIC) traded up 1% against the US dollar during the 1-day period ending at 13:00 PM Eastern on March 10th.
-One Polygon coin can now be bought for $1.65 or 0.00004286 BTC on popular exchanges.
-During the last week, Polygon has traded 5.9% higher against the US dollar.
-Polygon has a total market capitalization of $12.33 billion and $954.92 million worth of Polygon was traded on exchanges in the last day.
+Polygon (MATIC) traded up 1% against the dollar during the 24-hour period ending at 0:00 AM E.T. on March 14th.
+In the last week, Polygon has traded 5.9% higher against the dollar.
+Polygon has a market capitalization of $12.33 billion and $954.92 million worth of Polygon was traded on exchanges in the last day.
+One Polygon coin can currently be bought for $1.65 or 0.00004286 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.